NATHAN76543217/taskmaster/TaskMaster.md

 > Max 3 simultaneous connections

-> On signal, log it and quit properly
+> On signal, log it to logfile and quit properly

 With bonuses
 > Root shell remote access with command `shell`